bluekitchen/btstack/doc/manual/docs/how_to.md

 - Embedded: the main implementation for embedded systems, especially without an RTOS.
 - POSIX: implementation for POSIX systems based on the select() call.
+- CoreFoundation: implementation for iOS and OS X applications
 - WICED: implementation for the Broadcom WICED SDK RTOS abstraction that warps FreeRTOS or ThreadX.
-- CoreFoundation: implementation for iOS and OS X applications

-Depending on the platform, data sources are either polled (embedded), or the platform provides a way to wait for a data source to become ready for read or write (POSIX, CoreFoundation), or, are not used as the HCI transport driver and the run loop are implemented in a different way (WICED).
+Depending on the platform, data sources are either polled (embedded), or the platform provides a way to wait for a data source to become ready for read or write (POSIX, CoreFoundation), or, are not used as the HCI transport driver and the run loop is implemented in a different way (WICED).
-In any case, the callbacks need to explicitly enabled with the *btstack_run_loop_enable_data_source_callbacks(..)* function.
+In any case, the callbacks must be to explicitly enabled with the *btstack_run_loop_enable_data_source_callbacks(..)* function.

 In your code, you'll have to configure the run loop before you start it as shown in Listing [listing:btstackInit].
-The application can register data sources as well as timers, e.g., periodical sampling of sensors, or communication over the UART.
+The application can register data sources as well as timers, e.g., for periodical sampling of sensors, or for communication over the UART.

 The run loop is set up by calling *btstack_run_loop_init* function and providing an instance of the actual run loop.
 E.g. for the embedded platform, it is: